hyecheol123/NomadCoder-Momentum/README.md

 **What I added/modified**
 - Rather than define a function for each eventListener, I use [**arrow function**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
 - Rather than using pre-defined list of quotes object, it fetches some quotes from outside API (https://type.fit/api/quotes).
-  - Before it loads the quotes, it will use saved quotes (saved at `localStorage`).
-    - When timeout, the saved quote will be used.
+  - When timeout, the saved quote will be used (saved at `localStorage`).
   - Used [**Fetch API**](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to download quotes
   - The downloaded (and selected) quote will saved at `localStorage`.
 - Rather than using pre-defined images for background, it download images (daily images from https://source.unsplash.com/daily).